Requirements for joining the Adult Volunteer Program:

 Opportunities at Chatfield Farms

-- Ambassador: Volunteers will provide support for staff at the Earl J. Sinnamon Visitor Center and at the historical Hildebrand Ranch house by greeting visitors, answering general questions about the site and programs offered, and creating a welcoming environment for all.
+- Ambassador: Volunteers will provide support for staff at the ticket booth, Butterfly House and the historical Hildebrand Ranch house by greeting visitors, answering general questions about the site and programs offered, and creating a welcoming environment for all.

 - Butterflies at Chatfield Farms Assistants: A partnership with the Butterfly Pavilion, volunteers will help staff greet visitors and provide basic interpretation of plants and butterflies and assist in basic care of plants in and around the butterfly house.